jts/smrest/README.md

 ## Usage

-A Snakemake pipeline is provided in `scripts/` to automate the process of calling heterozygous SNPs, phasing them with `whatshap`, then identifying somatic mutations.
+A Snakemake pipeline is provided in `workflow/Snakemake` to automate the process of calling heterozygous SNPs, phasing them with `whatshap`, then identifying somatic mutations.

 TODO: demo data

 ## License

-TODO
+MIT

 ## Acknowledgements